-Finals will be run in single-sided hierarchical format.
+Finals will be run in single-sided hierarchal format. consisting of multiple leg finals for the A Final only., totalling 2x10minute finals.
 The top four placed drivers from each final will be promoted up to the next one and fill positions 11, 12, 13 and 14 respectively meaning a total of 14 drivers per final.
-Each final will run for a minimum of 18 minutes with the A final being 30 minutes.
-A minimum of 5 trucks are required to constitute a final, if less than 5 are available the entrants should be promoted to the next final up in order to save time.
-Promoted drivers are REQUIRED to provide replacement marshals who must be BRCA members.
+Each final will run for 10 minutes.
+A minimum of 5 cars are required to constitute a final, if less than 5 are available the entrants should be promoted to the next final up in order to save time.
+Promoted drivers may be REQUIRED to provide replacement marshals who must be BRCA members.
 These replacements must check- in at race control before the next race.
-Frequency clearance for finals will be limited to those running in a specific final.
-Where a frequency clash occurs, the lower qualifier will be requested to change.